US-EPA-CAMD/easey-common/README.md

 ---

 ## Notes
-- Always ensure `easey-common` is rebuilt after making changes for the updates to reflect in `easey-camd-services`.
+- Always ensure `easey-common` is rebuilt using `yarn build` after making changes for the updates to reflect in `easey-camd-services`.
 - If you encounter any issues with local path dependencies, try clearing the `node_modules` directory and reinstalling dependencies:

 ```bash